Ariana Doolan

 Ariana Doolan (born 31 January 2002) is an Australian politician in the state of Queensland.
 Doolan is a state MP for the electoral district of Pumicestone in Queensland's south-eastern region.
 She was elected at the 2024 state election (26 October) and is the youngest female MP in the state's history.

 Early life

 Doolan was born to Yonell and Fenton Doolan.
 Both her parents are teachers and work in education in the Moreton Bay area.
 Doolan has stated that her grandparents fled South Africa during the apartheid era.
+Her mother is South African/Indian whose grandparents fled to Australia and her father was born to Irish grandparents.

 She attended Hercules Road State School in Kippa-Ring and Glasshouse Christian College in Beerwah, and from a young age was involved in her families newsagency.
 After announced as the winner of the Pumicestone electorate Doolan told The Courier-Mail she was subject to racial bullying at school, being called the N-word.

 In 2019, Doolan starred in Australian comedy TV series Lunatics on Netflix.
 The following year she produced and directed a tourism commercial with Robert Irwin and Baz Luhrmann's daughter Lily.
+She worked as a teachers aide at Redcliffe State High School.

 Doolan is currently studying at Griffith University and resides in Beachmere with her parents.